emmadigital/austinlaw/content/blog/pedestrian-deaths-year.md

 categories:
   - category: Safety
 meta:
-  title: " Pedestrian Deaths Up this Year"
+  title: "Pedestrian Deaths Up this Year"
   description: >+
     Pedestrian deaths are up this year -a third of the people who have died on Austin roadways in 2016 so far were on foot when they were killed, according